Super Continental: Via Rail takeover and first cancellation

 On April 1, 1978, a new federal Crown corporation called Via Rail Canada formally assumed responsibility for the passenger services of CN.
 Via Rail also assumed responsibility for CP Rail's passenger services on October 29, 1978, giving it two transcontinental routes: the Canadian and the Super Continental.
-Via Rail reconfigured these routes, making the Canadian a Toronto–Vancouver train and the Super Continental a Montreal–Vancouver train.
+Via Rail reconfigured these routes, making the Canadian a Montreal–Vancouver train and the Super Continental a Toronto–Vancouver train.
 Sleeping cars were exchanged in Winnipeg between the two trains.
 The Canadian became the company's premier transcontinental train and the Super Continental was relegated to secondary status.
 Nevertheless, a confluence of astute marketing, high gasoline prices, and rampant inflation actually led to an increase in ridership during the early 1980s.
 However, the 1981 federal budget of Prime Minister Pierre Trudeau's Liberal government led to fully 20% of Via's route miles being eliminated.
 The Super Continental was among the trains immediately cut.
 Its last service arrived in Vancouver on November 16, 1981.

 Such reductions in passenger service proved to be politically unpopular.
 For example, the cancellation of the Super Continental had a significant impact on the Jasper, Alberta tourism industry.
 The train had brought around 100,000 tourists per year to the town.
 In 1982, these numbers were not made up by tourists travelling by other methods.
 The cancellation was criticized by local business groups, with the Jasper Chamber of Commerce filing an unsuccessful injunction on procedural grounds with the Court of Queen's Bench of Alberta, arguing that the federal cabinet had acted illegally by circumventing the Canadian Transportation Commission in cancelling the service.

 Following the election of the Progressive Conservative government of Brian Mulroney in 1984, service was restored on June 1, 1985, but on a truncated route from Vancouver to Winnipeg via Edmonton that no longer lived up to the 'Continental' name.
 The Toronto/Montreal to Sudbury segment was eliminated, and the Capreol–Winnipeg segment was reduced to a triweekly nameless remote services train.
 During this period, Via Rail was also able to re-equip the Super Continental with modern GMD F40PH locomotives.
 On February 8, 1986, human error resulted in Via's eastbound Super Continental colliding with a CN freight train at Dalehurst, Alberta, near Hinton, killing 23 people.